Programme

 Day 0 17 May 2026, Sunday Arrivals

-All students and teachers need to arrive to Oviedo city by 18:00.
-A bus will be organized to collect everybody from the city center.
-There is a good bus from the Oviedo airport to the Oviedo city.
-Latecomers need to organize own taxi to hotel.
+Students and teachers need to arrive to Oviedo by 18:00.
+Van is booked to collect most of the participants from the Oviedo city center (Google maps), and the remaining few – from the airport, more details in the welcome email.
+There is a bus connection from the Oviedo airport to the Oviedo city.
+Latecomers need to organize own taxi to the hotel Hotel Balcón de Agüera in St. Martin.
 Arrivals and check-in around 19:00.

 Day 1 18 May 2026, Monday Habitat day